utsavvakil/Android-DSO/README.md

 # Android-DSO
-Mobile app to act as a portable DSO.
+Android app developed to receive amplitude values from a sampling circuit via Bluetooth and plot them against time in real time.
+Thus, this app acts as a wireless DSO.